DeepWiSe888/Octopus/README.md

 [source/example](https://github.com/DeepWiSe888/Octopus/tree/main/source/example): this subfolder contains two sensing examples of vital sign estimation and occupancy awareness.<br>

 # Reference Our Project
-Any use of the Software which results in an academic publication or other publication which includes a bibliography must include citations to the [Octopus](https://www.researchgate.net/publication/353914407_Octopus_A_Practical_and_Versatile_Wideband_MIMO_Sensing_Platform)project.
+Any use of the Software which results in an academic publication or other publication which includes a bibliography must include citations to the [Octopus](https://www.researchgate.net/publication/353914407_Octopus_A_Practical_and_Versatile_Wideband_MIMO_Sensing_Platform) project.
 The project should be cited as follows:

 [1] Zhe Chen, Tianyue Zheng, and Jun Luo.
 2021.
 Octopus: A Practical and Versatile Wideband MIMO Sensing Platform.
 In Proc. of the 27th ACM MobiCom.
 1–14.